 Lake Tahoe is more than mountains and water sports.
-If you’re a fan of the hit TV series, Bonanza, you might recognize your surroundings once your flight to Lake Tahoe, California arrives.
+If you remember the classic TV series, Bonanza, you might recognize your surroundings once your flight to Lake Tahoe, California arrives.
 Although you probably won’t spend your time on Ponderosa Ranch, there are fortunately many other things to do on Lake Tahoe that range from the thrilling to the relaxing.
 As far as the eye can see, deep, blue water and lush, green forestry meet at the shore and expand as far as the eye can see.

 Whether you’re in the mood to challenge yourself or simply relax in luxury, booking a flight to Lake Tahoe will appease even the most indecisive – jet-ski your way through the water or take on the winter with a snow mobile.
 Get up early and hit the lake with your boat rental to cast a line for the daily catch.
 At night, kick back and sink into a lavish resort, and pamper yourself at one of the many spas.
 California may not be laden with casinos like its lake-sharing counterpart, Las Vegas, but there’s more than enough to enjoy on this side of the shore.